-NANO Pro Detailed Expert Review
+NANO Pro Review: Quick Expert Summary

 NANO Antivirus is available as both a free download and a PRO (premium) version.
 The program sports well-designed menus and a nice look and feel.
 But does it have the virus-zapping power to match its slick appearance?
 Read on to find the result of my evaluation of NANO Antivirus PRO.